Christopher J. H. Wright: Personal life

 Wright enjoys running, birding and watching rugby football.
 He has a passion to bring to life the relevance of the Old Testament to Christian mission and ethics.
 He has written several books mostly on that area.
 He loves preaching and teaching the Bible, which he does now mostly through the Langham Preaching seminars in different parts of the world.
 When not travelling around the world for this ministry, and giving international leadership to LPI, Chris gives about three months of each year to his continuing writing projects.

-Wright and his wife Liz live in London and have four adult children and 11 grandchildren(Daisy, Dylan, Simeon, Joseph, Lawrence, Josh, Ellie, Isabel, Ethan, Samuel, Benjamin).
+Wright and his wife Liz live in London and have four adult children and 11 grandchildren.